Bill Elliott: Bill Elliott Racing

-Evernham Motorsports (2001-2003)
+Evernham Motorsports (2001–2003)

-The 2001 Season: Dodge's return to NASCAR and Elliott's first win in 7 years
+2001: Dodge's return to NASCAR and Elliott's first win in 7 years

 In 2000, Elliott sold his team to Ray Evernham and began driving the No. 9 Dodge Dealers/UAW Dodge Intrepid the following year.
 Melling Racing, who ran the No. 9 for Bill Elliott from 1981 to 1991, yielded that number to Ray Evernham for 2001.
 Elliott asked Evernham to drive that number out of respect for his old team.
 Elliott and Evernham however found success in its very first race in the No. 9 Dodge, as Elliott won the pole for the 2001 Daytona 500.
 It would also be the 50th pole of his career.
 By winning the pole, Bill Elliott would become the first, and as of 2018, the only driver in NASCAR history to score his 50th career pole in the Daytona 500.
-He would finish the race in the top-five, bringing home a 5th place finish, even though the race will forever be remembered for the death of fan-favorite Dale Earnhardt.
+He would finish the race in the top-five, bringing home a 5th place finish.

-Elliott finished his first season with Evernham Motorsports with two poles, five top-fives, nine top-tens, and one win in the Pennzoil Freedom 400 at Homestead-Miami from the pole position.
+Elliott finished his first season with Evernham Motorsports with two poles, five top-fives, nine top-tens, and one win in the Pennzoil Freedom 400 at Homestead–Miami from the pole position.
 Elliott won the race by passing his Evernham Motorsports teammate Casey Atwood with five laps to go.
 This was his first win since the Southern 500 in 1994, seven years and 226 races.
 As of 2025, the 226 race winless streak is the longest drought, between wins, in NASCAR history.
 However, after Melling yielded the No. 9 for 2001, Bill Elliott would win at Homestead driving that number, but this time, with Evernham Motorsports.
 It was the team's first-ever win.
 In another ironic twist, Elliott winning at Homestead would be the first time since Melling Racing and Elliott himself at the Pepsi 400 in 1991, that the No. 9 went to victory lane.
 Elliott finished fifteenth in the final points standings for 2001.
-Elliott also withdrew from the ballot as NASCAR's Most Popular Driver, and encouraged his long-time fans to vote for his friend and long-time rival Dale Earnhardt.
-Earnhardt was posthumously voted as NASCAR's Most Popular Driver for 2001.
+Elliott also withdrew from the ballot as NASCAR's Most Popular Driver for fans to vote for Dale Earnhardt.